-Putting a non-ovens-safe frying pan in your oven is a great way of melting handles, ruining meals and panic-calling takeaways!
+Putting a non-oven-safe frying pan in your oven is a great way of melting handles, ruining meals and panic-calling takeaways!
 That’s why it’s so important to check that the pan is oven-safe first.

 One of the best methods of knowing whether a frying pan is suitable for oven-use is simply by looking at the bottom of it.
-All oven-proof frying pans have a symbol on the bottom of them that tells you that it is oven-proof.
+All oven-proof frying pans should have a symbol of an oven on the bottom of them that tells you that it is oven-proof.

 If you want further confirmation that your frying pan is oven-proof, you should find out what materials it is made from.

 Most metal and ceramic frying pans are oven safe.
 However, it depends on the type of non-stick coating used (if any).

 Can You Put a Frying Pan in the Oven?

 Yes, you can put stainless-steel, copper and cast iron frying pans in the oven, provided they don’t have a plastic handle.
 Non-stick pans can be put in the oven at temperatures up to 500 degrees Fahrenheit (260 degrees Celsius), unless they have a plastic handle.
 Don’t put a pan with a plastic handle in the oven unless it is labelled as oven-safe.

 Just because a frying pan that has a plastic handle can withstand the heat on the hob, this doesn’t mean you can put it in the oven.
 When it’s on the hob, the plastic handle isn’t in direct contact with the heat.
 If you put a frying pan with a plastic handle in the oven, the handle will melt.

 So, just because frying pans can cope with the heat on the hob, this doesn’t always mean they are suitable for oven use too.